gongqilin/API/getting_started/request_for_an_authorization_code.md

 # Request for an Authorization Code ( Step 2/4 )

 An Authorization Code is necessary to retrieve an Access Token from the BGL API.
-Obtaining an Authorization token is an imporantant step, as it provides assurance to the client that appropriate permission is being granted to access the BGL API.
+Obtaining an Authorization token is an important step, as it provides assurance to the client that appropriate permission is being granted to access the BGL API.

 To request an Authorization Code, the client application must send an HTTP request to the BGL API in the following manner.